 Rev. 6:1-2 "1 And I saw when the Lamb opened one of the seals, and I heard, as it were the noise of thunder, one of the four beasts saying, Come and see.
 2 And I saw, and behold a white horse: and he that sat on him had a bow; and a crown was given unto him: and he went forth conquering, and to conquer."

-= God's Church.
+Horse = God's Church.
 The first four seals use horses as symbols.
 Similarly, in Zechariah 1:8-11 and 6:1-7, the prophet sees horses of varying colors go out from the Lord to various parts of the earth.
 They are eager to go throughout the whole earth.
 Unfortunately, they report back that the earth was still and idle, and the heathen were at ease (Zech 1:15), not responding to the message.
-The four horses, going out from God, represent the agencies, systems and people (His church) that God puts in place throughout the earth to spread His Word and work out His will.
+The four horses, going out from God, represent God's church with its agencies, angels, systems and people that God puts in place throughout the earth to spread His Word and work out His will.
 The church is God's appointed agency to spread the gospel.
 The horses work to spread the gospel and report back.

 Time Period #2 (217 to 486 AD): 2nd Seal

 Rev. 6:3-4 "3 And when he had opened the second seal, I heard the second beast say, Come and see.
 4 And there went out another horse that was red: and power was given to him that sat thereon to take peace from the earth, and that they should kill one another: and there was given unto him a great sword."

 Time Period #3 (486 to 752 AD): 3rd Seal